-If your F-1 visa has expired (or if you do not have an F-1 visa in your passport), you must apply for a new visa at a US consulate before you can request re-entry into the US.
+If your F-1 passport visa has expired (or if you do not have an F-1 visa in your passport), you must apply for a new visa at a US consulate before you can request re-entry into the US.
 Passport visas are only issued outside of the United States.
 In other words, it is not possible to renew your visa from within the US.
-Please take into consideration the time associated with applying for a visa when making your travel plans.
+You must take into consideration the time associated with applying for a visa when making your travel plans.
 There is no expedited process for “renewing” a visa.
-Each time you apply for a visa stamp at a US embassy or consulate, you will need to go through the same process.
+Each time you apply for a visa at a US embassy or consulate, you need to go through the same process.
 However, you do not need to pay the I-901 SEVIS fee each time.
 You may need to provide proof that you previously paid the I-901 fee with any subsequent visa applications.

-Any time that you travel outside of the US, you do so at your own risk.
-You are not guaranteed re-entry into the US, and many factors or situations may prevent you from re-entering the US as planned.
-You should take into consideration all factors before deciding to travel.

 It is important for you to understand that CGH or MUSC cannot intervene on your behalf if you are denied a visa or if you experience significant delays in the processing of your visa application.
-However, you should stay in touch with CGH if your visa is denied or your application is significantly delayed so that we are aware of your situation and can update your records accordingly.
+However, you must notify CGH if your visa is denied or your application is significantly delayed so that we are aware of your situation and can update your records accordingly.